 A fierce competitor on the mound who anchored the St. Louis Cardinals' rotation with a devastating sinker and All-Star consistency.

-For nearly a decade, Matt Morris was the stoic, reliable ace of the St. Louis Cardinals.
-Drafted in the first round in 1995, he announced his arrival in 1997 by finishing second in Rookie of the Year voting.
-His career, however, was defined by resilience.
-After missing the entire 1999 season to Tommy John surgery, Morris fought back to have his finest year in 2001, leading the National League with 22 wins and finishing third in the Cy Young Award race.
-He was a pitcher's pitcher, relying on command, a heavy sinker, and a sharp curveball rather than pure velocity.
-Morris was a central figure for Cardinals teams that were perennial contenders, making two All-Star teams and starting Game 1 of the 2004 World Series.
-Arm troubles eventually diminished his effectiveness, but his tenure in St. Louis left an indelible mark as one of the franchise's most dependable starters of his era.
+Matt Morris won 22 games in 2001 to lead the National League, finishing third in Cy Young Award voting.
+Drafted in the first round by the St. Louis Cardinals in 1995, he arrived in 1997 by placing second in Rookie of the Year voting.
+The entire 1999 season was lost to Tommy John surgery.
+Morris fought back with command, a heavy sinker, and a sharp curveball rather than pure velocity.
+He made two All-Star teams and started Game 1 of the 2004 World Series.
+For nearly a decade he was the stoic, reliable ace of Cardinals teams that were perennial contenders.
+Arm troubles eventually diminished his effectiveness.
+His tenure in St. Louis marked him as one of the franchise's most dependable starters of his era.

 1965–1980